GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

    ![](Linked_Image_Files/lab6_23_1.jpg)

-1. To verify the copy worked as expected, open up your **awdlsstuddxxxxxx** storage account and select containers and open data and then open output folder and view the .txt file and you can see the values same as that from the movies.csv file.
+1. To verify the copy worked as expected, open up your **awdlsstuddxxxxxx** storage account in the **Azure Portal** and select **Containers** from left pane and open data and then open output folder and view the .txt file and you can see the values same as that from the movies.csv file.

     ![](Linked_Image_Files/lab6_22.jpg)